Has Google traffic growth to your small/medium sized business sucked lately?

 Sitemap: Create a visually clear and easy to understand site map that shows the primary and secondary sections of your website.
 I typically exclude the blog from the sitemap as blogs can become huge over time.

 Don't over optimize.
-This is new for 2012 and beyond.
+This is new from 2012 and beyond.
 Don't blog constantly on the few juicy keywords you want to rank for.
 Too much content about single keywords is a red flag to Google that you are trying to manipulate search results.
-Don't overuse your main keywords in article titles like we did prior to 2011.
+Don't overuse your main keywords in article titles like most SEOs did prior to 2011.
+This is an old SEO trick that is recognized as black hat by Google now.

 Finally be sure to use the tried and true basics for site organization.
 1) Include a search box 2) put action links on the right (Contact, Quote, Check Out, Coupons, etc.), display testimonials thoughout the site.